Old Windsor: Location

-Old Windsor lies on the south bank of the River Thames, 2.5 mi southeast of the town of Windsor.
+Old Windsor lies on the south bank of the River Thames, 2.5 mi southeast of the town of Windsor and 20 miles west-southwest of London.
 It is near to the villages of Englefield Green and Datchet, and is connected by a towpath to Old Windsor Lock.
 The parish church lies on the edge of the village by the river, at the site of the original settlement.